liubingdong/EasyMultiProfiler/README.md

 new_result <- tibble::tibble(primary=names(shannon_index),new_shannon=shannon_index)
 ```

-4. inject the new result into EMPT object
+4. Inject the new result into EMPT object

+   NOTE: When injecting external result into EMPT, users need read the   parameter carefully to make sure EMP_filter work correctly

 ```R
 EMP_result(obj,